ironsmile/nedomi/cache/README.md

 * Go into the `cache/` directory - `$ cd .../nedomi/cache`
 * Create a directory which will be the name of your module.
 Lets say it is **random** so it is `mkdir random`
-* Write your implementation of cache.Manager in this directory as `package random`
+* Write your implementation of cache.Algorithm in this directory as `package random`
 * In the main nedomi directory run `cd .../nedomi && go generate ./...`